Camp facilities at The Crossing are unique. The Crossing is a permaculture designed sustainable camp.

 The camp is a traditional crossing place on the Bermagui River.
 Young people make a crossing into adulthood here; learning ways to contribute to the environment & community.

-Numbers: We can accommodate group sizes range from 12 to 28 (with larger groups possible for regional gatherings with tent camping).
+Numbers: We can accommodate group sizes ranging from 12 to 24 (renovating for up to 30 in 2018 with larger groups possible for regional gatherings with tent camping).

 Food and catering: Provided, with whole foods and local organic produce featured where possible.

 - solar power, wood and solar hot water heating

 - chook and sheep mowing and insect management systems for gardens and grounds

 - commercial kitchen